SwingGuy1024/Blog/Getting Rid of Optional.md

 These two static methods now open up the whole world of ordinary getters to the advangates of functional programming!

 So what do I say to the question "Should my getters return Optional?"
-Well, maybe.
-If the values might actually be null.
-But if you just need to use them in functional programming, don't bother.
+Well, maybe, if the values might actually be null.
+Or if you need to use them in functional programming.
+The example that opened this essay uses two similar methods, `findFirst()`, which wraps a `Method` inside an Optional, and `getFirst()`, which just returns the `Method`.
+This is a good paradigm if you need it.
+But if you just need to pass them to a method like `Optional.flatMap()`, don't bother.
 This is a simpler approach.

-This raises an interesting question.
-Should methods like `Optional.flatMap()` been written this way in the first place?
+This raises an interesting question about methods like `Optional.flatMap()`.
+Should they have been written this way in the first place?
 I'd have to do some experiments to decide if it would have been a good idea, but it certainly would have changed the landscape of functional programming.

 ## Ready for your code